Madhusudan Manikrao Kendre

-Dr. Madhusudan Kendre is an Indian politician and member of the Nationalist Congress Party.
+Madhusudan Kendre is an Indian politician and member of the Nationalist Congress Party.
 He won the Gangakhed Constituency with 58415 votes in the 2014 Assembly Election, Parbhani District of Maharashtra.

 On 22 March 2017, Kendre was suspended along with 18 other MLAs until 31 December for interrupting Maharashtra Finance Minister Sudhir Mungantiwar during a state budget session and burning copies of the budget outside the assembly four days earlier.